conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 The metadata for `conda` packages is initially contained in each package archive (under `info/`).
 `conda index` iterates over the published `conda` packages, extracts the metadata and consolidates all the found JSON blobs into a single JSON file: `repodata.json`.
+This is where the hashes and file sizes are added too.
 This is the metadata file that the CLI clients download initially to _solve_ the environment.

 Since the metadata is external to the package files, some details can be modified without rebuilding packages, which simplifies some maintenance tasks notably.